purduedb/OpenAurora/README.md

 ## Incoming Progress

-### 2022/01/05
+### 2022/01/05 - 2022/01/20
 #### Goal
 * Disaggregate storage layer and compute layer
 #### What need to do
 * Transform InitDB to create database into a remote server
 * Compute node can read server node's meta data and page data
 * Use postgresql replication code to connect storage node and compute node
+* Compute node services includs: SQL parser, SQL optimizer, transaction manager, access method, execution engine, buffer memoger, replication module, storage manager API.
+* Storage node services include: storage manager, replay module, vaccum service, PostgreSql storage engine.
 #### Potential Risk
 After decoupled compute layer and storage layer, some services like vacuum service will be temporarily unavailable.
 This is because they need to cooperate with compute nodes transaction information.
 It is acceptable these services completion to be delayed.

-### Milestone 2 (Done)
-* Decouple compute from storage
-* Compute node services includs: SQL parser, SQL optimizer, transaction manager, access method, execution engine, buffer memoger, replication module, storage manager API.
-* Storage node services include: storage manager, replay module, vaccum service, PostgreSql storage engine.

-### Milestone 3 (12/30/2021)
+### 2022/01/21 - 2022/01/31
+#### Goal
-* Deploy a K/V store (RocksDB) inside PostgreSql.
+* Replace the PostgreSql storage engine with a K/V store
-* Transform InitDB function to initialize DB environment in K/V store.
+#### What need to do
-* Implement a buffer manager in storage node.
+* Deploy RocksDB engine in PostgreSql storage layer
-* Replay module replays the XLog and store the pages data into K/V store.
+* Transform meta data writing and reading file into accessing K/V store
-* Storage manager read page data from K/V Store.
+* Transform page data writing and reading file into accessing K/V store

-### Milestone 4 (02/04/2022)
-* Replace metadata to K/V store.
+* Developing RPC interfaces and related strategy functions

+### 2022/02/01 - 2022/02/10
+#### Goal
+* Replace PostgreSql's tuple level MVCC with page level MVCC
+#### What need to do
+* Transform PostgreSql storage/page related data structures and functions
-* Apply a page MVCC in this project.
+* Develop a page MVCC with the K/V store

-### Milestone 5 (02/22/2022)
+### 2022/02/11 - 2022/02/17
+#### Goal
-* Support multi-user: one primary node, several replica
+* Support multi-client: one-primary-several-replicas

-### Milestone 6 (03/15/2022)
+#### What need to do
+* Develop a load balancer to disseminate query requests to different compute nodes
+* Disseminate primary node's write requests to all replicas

+### 2022/02/18 - 2022/03/15
+#### Goal
-* Implement distributed storage layer.
+* Support distributed storage layer.
+#### What need to do
+* Deploy distributed K/V storage in a distributed storage environment.
 * Implement a gossip protocol to guarantee consistency among different storage nodes.
 * Deploy a load balancer to balancer storage node workload.